Long short direct indexing > White paper

 Let’s examine a 140/40 growth-tilted portfolio that tracks the Russell 1000 index and break down what each term entails.

 The growth factor, as defined by the Barra Global Total Market Equity Model for Long-Term Investors (GEMLT), captures characteristics of companies expected to grow their sales and earnings at an above-average rate.
 It incorporates multiple signals including analyst forecasted long-term earnings growth and historical sales and earnings growth.
+Later in this white paper, we will also introduce a value-tilted strategy, where the tilt is based on the book-to-price factor, defined as the most recently reported book value of common equity divided by the company’s current market capitalization.

 A 140/40 long short portfolio is structured by taking a 140% long position in selected securities and a 40% short position in others.
 The proceeds from the 40% short sale fund the additional 40% long exposure, keeping the net market exposure close to 100%—consistent with the benchmark index.
 This structure provides greater flexibility to express factor tilts without increasing the investor’s overall market risk.